 Rye is named after a grain, which should you an idea about the brand’s direction.
 The up-and-coming label puts out capsule collections of timeless classics.
 Aesthetics-wise, we best describe the designs as comfy chic: almost all of its dresses, for instance, are roomy and come with an oversized fit.

 We’re still enthralled by Stolen’s debut at Singapore Fashion Week in 2016.
 Bucking the tradition of a typical runway show, founder Elyn Wong’s showcase was a performance art spectacle, with models switching between standing stock-still, and sprawling on chairs.
 The enchanting show was equally matched with breathtaking designs of neutrals and soft draping juxtaposed with architectural pleats.
 The designs have evolved over time, but they continue to be inspired by Elyn’s love for architecture and structure.

 No matter how big our wardrobe, there’s that 20 per cent that we keep reaching for over and over again.
-Well, the folks at The Form creates pieces that fit into this criteria – think elevated classics with muted palettes and a subtle edge to let your personality shine.
+Well, the folks at The Form create pieces that fit into this criteria – think elevated classics with muted palettes and a subtle edge to let your personality shine.